-Schedule ES-Estimated tax payments or other prepayments.
-Fill in the total estimated tax payments made before filing your Oregon return.
-Include any payments made with Form OR-20-V. Also include any refund applied from your previous year's tax return or an Oregon amended return on line 5.
-List name and FEIN of the payer only if different from the corporation filing this return.
-On line 6, enter payments made with your extension or other prepayments.
+- Fill in the total estimated tax payments made before filing your Oregon return.
+Include any payments made with Form OR-20-V on lines 1-4. - List name and FEIN of the payer only if different from the corporation filing this return.